-Key positive effects Key negative effects Mitigation or enhancement opportunities aesthetically similar in appearance to the existing groynes, i.e. may not significantly impact the landscape - Will potentially enhance the amenity use of the beach - Will enable the groynes to retain beach levels to protect the seawall and therefore protect socio-economic receptors against erosion Extending the groynes will potentially impact on existing coastal processes Both tropical timbers and rock armour are likely to be sourced internationally with large carbon footprints Construction will cause significant disruption to the beach Options will significantly change the footprint of the structure and will opportunities i.e. Vertipools - Timing construction to cause least disruption to beach access and recreation (i.e. during the winter) some new intertidal habitats
+Key positive effects Key negative effects Mitigation or enhancement opportunities Concrete maintenance and improvements - Aesthetically similar in appearance to the existing groynes, i.e. may not significantly impact the landscape - Will potentially enhance the amenity use of the beach - Will enable the groynes to retain beach levels to protect the seawall and therefore protect socio-economic receptors against erosion - Maintaining beach levels will benefit local tourism (beyond construction) impact on existing coastal processes - Construction will cause significant disruption to the beach - Enhancement options will significantly change the footprint of the structure and will encroach on the intertidal zone - Increasing the performance of the groynes will increase their ability to retain - Environmental enhancement opportunities i.e. Vertipools etc Timing construction to cause least disruption to beach access and recreation (i.e. during the winter) - New longer timber groynes will have an improved ability to retain beach levels to protect the seawall and therefore protect socio-economic receptors against erosion - Will potentially enhance the amenity use of the beach which will benefit local tourism (beyond construction) impact on coastal processes - Aesthetically very different to the existing defences, and will therefore impact on the existing landscape - Increasing the performance of the - Environmental enhancement opportunities i.e. Vertipools etc Timing construction to cause least disruption to beach access and recreation (i.e. during the winter)